-You must call the Plan Administrator to give notification of inpatient services.
+You must call the Claim Administrator to give notification of inpatient services.
 Inpatient services are covered only if they are determined to be medically necessary and there is no less intensive or more appropriate level of care in lieu of an inpatient hospital stay.
 After you meet your deductible, inpatient stays are covered at 80% when you use a network provider or 70% of R&C if you use an out-of-network provider.
 There is a maximum benefit of 30 days per calendar year for mental health/chemical dependency inpatient services.
 If it is determined that a less intensive or more appropriate level of treatment could have been given, no benefits will be payable.

-Generally, inpatient services must be rendered in the state in which the patient resides, unless approved by the Plan in advance of the admission.
+Generally, inpatient services must be rendered in the state in which the patient resides, unless approved by the Claim Administrator in advance of the admission.

-You are encouraged to call the Plan Administrator for outpatient referrals.
+You are encouraged to call the Claim Administrator for outpatient referrals.
 If you call and use the recommended provider, you will be reimbursed at 80% of covered expenses after the deductible is met.
 If you do not use the recommended provider, you will be reimbursed at 50% of R&C for covered services after the deductible is met.
 There is a maximum benefit of 52 visits per calendar year for outpatient services, based on medical necessity.

-When emergency care is required for mental health or chemical dependency treatment, you (or your representative or physician) are encouraged to call your Plan Administrator within 48 hours after the emergency care is given.
+Emergency care for mental health or chemical dependency treatment does not require a referral, however you are encouraged to call the Claim Administrator within 48 hours after an emergency admission.
 The behavioral health provider is available 24 hours a day, seven days a week to accept calls.